 There was a time when foreclosure was the only option, so you can’t really fault people for defaulting to that tactic.
 Fortunately, developments in the industry are providing community associations and their managers with flexible, reliable, and frankly more cost-effective solutions.
 In recent years, companies that specialize in HOA and condo collections have been causing a shift in the market.

-Today’s association collection agencies aren’t back office boiler rooms or call centers.
-They are nimble firms who take a different approach to the collections process.
+Today’s association collection agencies aren’t back-office boiler rooms or call centers.
+They are nimble firms that take a different approach to the collections process.
 They employ specialists with mediation and customer service training.
 They develop technologies specifically designed for the task at hand.
 Above all, they understand community associations: their rules, regulations, and the challenges faced by the people who live and work in them.

 Frankly, foreclosing on someone’s home is a serious decision and doesn’t yield consistent results.
 If your motivation is making the association whole, consider a solution designed from the ground up to do exactly that.
-An effective collections solution is a better alternative to foreclosure is a collections solution
+An effective collections solution is a better alternative to foreclosure.